PiyushXmishra/Rhyth/README.md

 3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
 4. Push to the branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request

-### Development Guidelines
-- Follow the existing code style and conventions
-- Add appropriate comments and documentation
-- Write tests for new features
-- Update README.md with any necessary changes

-## Acknowledgments

-- Thanks to all contributors who have helped shape Rhyth
-- Special thanks to the open-source community for the amazing tools and libraries